oapicf/endoflife.date-api-clients/clients/android/generated/docs/DefaultApi.md

 DefaultApi apiInstance = new DefaultApi();
-String product = null; // String | Product URL as per the canonical URL on the endofife.date website String cycle = null; // String | Release Cycle for which the details must be fetched try {
+String product = null; // String | Product URL as per the canonical URL on the endofife.date website String cycle = null; // String | Release Cycle for which the details must be fetched.
+Any slash character in the cycle name will be replaced with dashes.
+For example FreeBSD's releng/14.0 becomes releng-14.0. try {
     Cycle result = apiInstance.getApiProductCycleJson(product, cycle);
     System.out.println(result);